 What are the benefits of ESO?

 ESO is helping Oxford City Council’s reach net zero by 2040.
-By showcasing cutting-edge electric vehicle charging, energy storage systems, and low carbon heating, plus smart energy management technologies, it aims to save 10,000 tonnes of CO2 per year from 2021, rising to 25,000 tonnes per year by 2032.
+By showcasing cutting-edge electric vehicle charging, energy storage systems, and low carbon heating, plus smart energy management technologies, it aims to save 10,000 tonnes of CO2 per year once operational, rising to 25,000 tonnes per year by 2032.